leovarma/git-example/README.md

 # git-example
-This is an example ohbthe GitHub
+This is an example of the GitHub